 Information on the action is regularly distributed to all partners, as well as members of the BoP.
-All partner municipalities launched publicly the First Call by publicizing it in their website.
+All partner municipalities launched publicly the First Call and Second call by publicizing it in their website.
 Local media participated in some of the Open day events held in all partner municipalities.

 Result 2.A model of transparent and project-based funding of CSOs by local governments is introduced and institutionalized in all participating local governments, and thus promoted and anchored across Western Balkan countries